 Check your tires for proper inflation before each trip and at least once a month with an accurate tire gauge.

 Spare Tire Storage

-Some models may have a swing-down spare tire carrier beneath the rear of the coach.
+Your coach is equipped with a swing-down spare tire carrier beneath the rear of the coach.
 Please follow all safety warnings and instructions for removing spare tire from the carrier.

-Swing-Down Carrier (if equipped)
+Swing-Down Carrier